ElDivinCodino/DynamoDS/README.md

     - RemotePaths (send to self with path)

 - FRA
-    - Merge Client and ClientActor (use Future pattern)
+    - ~~Merge Client and ClientActor (use Future pattern)~~
-    - Review TODOs in Actor's onReceive and extend Storage class accordingly
+    - Review TODOs in NodeActor's onReceive and extend Storage class accordingly

+### MAIN CHANGES

+- FRA
+    - I've changed the constructor in RequestInitItemsMessage, allowing it to take an ArrayList also in request.
+This because this way I can maintain a reference to the Storage of the sender, doing the set difference of the Store of the newer w.r.t. the one of the older.
+    This way I could complete the "RequestInitItemsMessage" case.
+Please check if my idea is faulty or not (if I didn't take into consideration some borderline cases).